 Account-based marketing lets you engage multiple contacts/prospects within a target company using messages tailored to each contact’s role.

 By connecting with different company contacts, you can improve your brand’s chances of reaching the right decision maker.

 4. Believing that Word of Mouth Marketing Happens Naturally

 Sure, word of mouth can work for some products.
 Unfortunately, not as well as you may hope for a software product such as the one you are trying to sell.
 A person who says he likes your software better than that of your competitor will not create a snowball effect.

 If you want word of mouth to work beautifully for you as a marketing initiative, you have to get the information out to as many people as possible in order to start an effective trend.
 These people need to be convinced that your software product works and that it addresses a very important need.
 Positioning your product as a solution will really do wonders for your business.

 We now know that through ABM, you can bring your offer to multiple stakeholders.
 But by pairing ABM with multi-channel marketing, your touchpoints are in context, resulting in a better overall experience which is the foundation of every solid brand advocacy program.

 5. Giving Excessive Amount of Information

 If you are unable to summarize the best features of your product in 2-3 sentences, you may have to sit down with your team again to come up with this.
-Avoid giving too much information that has the potential to confuse or over educate your target clients.
-It tends to complicate their decision making when they have too many information they need to sift through and understand at the same time.
+Avoid giving too much information that has the potential to confuse or over-educate your target clients.
+It tends to complicate their decision-making when they have too much information they need to sift through and understand at the same time.